Scroll Down

 Storing Loads of PotentialCrisp Storing Potential

-Once it has the green light, the grain makes its way to our No.5 barley area for malt storage.
+Once it has the green light, the grain reaches our No.5 barley area for malt storage.
 Here, operators are on hand to tip the loads into the towering silos which adorn the site.
-Generally, it is then dried it to prevent mould growth and premature germination – and to ensure best possible conditions for storage.
+Generally, it is dried to prevent mold growth and premature germination and ensure the best possible conditions for storage.
 As you can imagine, for the 2022 harvest, not a lot of drying was needed.

 At Gt Ryburgh, we have enough storage to house 60,000 tonnes of grain.
 That’s 715 million pints’ worth of barley.